ckulla/xtext-tycho-example/README.md

 * Creating an executable eclipse product containing the Xtext editor (without the JDT)
 * Setting up continuous integration build with travis (http://travis-ci.org), Build Status: ![Build Status](https://api.travis-ci.org/ckulla/xtext-tycho-example.png?branch=master)
 * Specify the file encoding on the command line
+* Using an xtext grammar with special characters, i.e. setting the encoding for the xtext grammar

 This project uses the Eclipse Kepler release (4.3) as it's target platform.